ExpediaGroup/graphql-kotlin/website/versioned_docs/version-3.x.x/spring-server/spring-overview.md

 ```

 ## Writing Schema Code
-In order to expose your queries, mutations and/or subscriptions in the GraphQL schema you simply need to implement
+In order to expose your queries, mutations and/or subscriptions in the GraphQL schema you need to implement
 corresponding marker interface and they will be automatically picked up by `graphql-kotlin-spring-server`
 auto-configuration library.